 5. How do I keep track of my dog on long walks?

 Dogs love to roam free and will run off excitedly as soon as they’re let off the leash.
-If you ever worry about losing sight of them, a pet tracker could give you the reassurance you need.
+If you ever worry about losing sight of them, Curve Pet tracker pack could give you the reassurance you need.
 You can track their location on your smartphone and get alerts if they leave defined safe zones.

 Try adding your dog’s breed and age into our dog exercise calculator and find out how much activity they need.